I came to faith in God at 11 years old through an experience with a cat.

 He told me I was nuts.

-Told me there was only a slim chance that this child would actually turn into an adoption situation and us and our meager finances would be the only ones backing us if things went sour (as they often do in foster care).
+Told me there was only a slim chance that this child would actually turn into an adoption situation and us and our meager finances would be the only ones backing us if things went sour (as they often do in foster to adoption cases).

 I also looked at his circumstances: